-To help you add to your stash of cash, many savings accountsrequire you make a minimum deposit each month in oder to soak up a bonus rate. to help you be more disciplined with your savings and reach your goals, look for savings accounts that offer bonus rate as one of it features.
+To help you add to your stash of cash, many savings accounts require you make a minimum deposit each month in order to soak up a bonus rate.
+To help you be more disciplined with your savings and reach your goals, look for savings accounts that offer bonus rates among their features.

 If you’re a little forgetful and unreliable when it comes to putting away money each week or month then look for an account that offers direct crediting.
 This means that a portion of your salary can be automatically deposited into your savings account from your employer each month.

 Click the link to learn about other savings account features which could have your pile of cash growing by the minute!

 Step four: Find the right savings account type